The Story of the Jewish Community in Wolbrom

 Wolbrom, a group of students with their teacher Zelda Fisch (Lubling)

 Educational options for children were mostly limited.
 The children continued studying in private “Cheders” and in “Talmud Torahs” that were maintained by the community budget.
 A few, mainly the girls, studied in the public elementary school.
 In 1923 a religious girls school "Beit Yaakov" was opened, and in 1929 a men’s Yeshiva (Talmudic institution) “Keter Torah” was opened.
 The Jews of Wolbrom struggled to make a living, working as artisans, merchants, peddlers, butchers and in factories.
 The Bet Midrash (Study Hall), and the synagogue were important gathering places for them- places to pray, to study, places to talk, and share the latest news and events.
-More »
+Continue reading »

 Culture and Sport